esinonal/bit-manipulation/README.md

 The Integer constants had to be 0 through 255 (0xFF), inclusive.
 We could not use big constants such as 0xffffffff.

-Function definitions are supposed to conform to the style where they only have
+Function definitions are supposed to conform to this style, where they only contain these assignments in the body:

       var1 = Expr1;
       ...